f5alliances/f5_provisioner/docker/README.md

 ### Clone the Repository

-Clone the workshops repo on the **docker_host**.
+Clone the workshop repository on the **docker_host**.

 ```
 git clone https://github.com/f5alliances/f5_provisioner.git
 ```
 ### Build the Container

-The [docker build](https://docs.docker.com/engine/reference/commandline/build/) command builds an image from a Dockerfile.
+The [docker build](https://docs.docker.com/engine/reference/commandline/build/) command builds an image from a **Dockerfile**.
-This image will be used to run the ansible playbooks for the provisioner.
+This image will be used to run the Ansible playbooks for the provisioner.
 From the directory containing the **Dockerfile**, run the build command.
 This command will take a few minutes to complete.